COVID-19 Guidelines for Staying Home

 Volume 1 and 2 of our 2020-2021 Re-Opening Guide will give you much of the information needed for how we have handled the re-opening of our school.
 These documents are the culmination of months of work by the Administration and Re-Opening Task Force teams.
 We believe that they lay out a plan that, according to the survey results of our parents and faculty/staff, will allow for us to honor a wide range of hopes and comfort levels as we kick off the school year while keeping our students, faculty, and staff healthy and safe according to appropriate CDC (Center for Disease Control) guidelines and recommendations.
 Volume 2 includes more specific school-level communications to clearly address age-appropriate questions.
 For example, the times when social distancing is more challenging is different with the younger students (recess) than older students (class changes).
 Also, the ways in which we come alongside families who are not-yet-comfortable with face-to-face learning must be done differently in elementary school than high school.

-Some of our most recent Parent Survey results:
+Some of our Parent Survey results from the summer:

 71% of our parents plan to have their children return to WCCS for face-to-face learning on a regular schedule with 19% still unsure and 10% not yet comfortable.

 19% of our parents are more comfortable now than noted in the May survey, 48% said that their comfort level is the same, 18% are less comfortable, and 15% did not fill out the last survey.